 - With working in the garden, you strengthen your body and soul.

-- You fight against global warming and the ozone hole by providing CO2 binding trees.
+- You fight against global warming by providing CO2 binding trees.

 - You create a better climate, because trees are creating O2 and special plants like moss can bind pollutants.

 - When having a nice exterior/garden, you won’t need curtains in front of the window anymore during daytime.
 Trees can help you keep your privacy!